HITECHCRIME/HC_OVERVIEW/README.md

 Think of Core Self as an Upward Triangle with a dot in it as the symbol.

 ### Hitech Crime Being The Link Between Two States
 Now how this ties into the Hitech Crime in terms of the universe we are creating as a microlabel.
 Remember that Hitech Crime is a semi-fictional organization/agency within that universe.
 It acts as a link/helping hand towards reaching the core self for others.
-It has a goal of guiding people from Downward Triangle to the Upward Triangle by subversive means.
+It has a goal of guiding people from Downward Triangle to the Upward Triangle by traditional and subversive means.
+It aims at least to balance the triangles for people.

 Since we are going with the delicate sci-fi cyberpunk theme - the core self could be made to mean the unifying metaphysical space that we can all tap into.
 Inner consciousness in a bigger collective consciousness of the virtualized world.